-Deception … corruption … self-destructive anti-heroes: noir is the dark-minded cousin of the hard-boiled detective novel.
+Deception, corruption, self-destructive anti-heroes: the noir book genre is the dark-minded cousin of the hard-boiled detective novel.
 Many of the sub-genre's greatest tales focus on the criminals instead of the detectives—and when a detective is present, he's often as morally questionable as the villain he pursues.

 From James Ellroy to James M. Cain, these crime noir novels will transport you into the black hearts of men and women on either side of the law.
+Here are 15 of the top crime books with a noir grit.
 Care to take a ride?

 A Gun for Sale